Field Day News and Events

 Several Woodward North teachers will be available for tutoring this summer.
 Feel free to contact any of the following teachers: Gayle Miller, Viji Namburar, Rhonda Nichols, John Potts (3rd-6th grade Math), Audrey Robbins, Kathy Smith, and Nancy Winfield (June and July), Joella Potts, and Ama Couch.

 New Parent Event

-A new parent dinner will be held on Main Campus Sunday, May 18.
-Buses will be available at WN to pick up attendees at 3:45 p.m. and drive them down to College Park.
+A new parent dinner will be held at Main Campus on Sunday, May 18.
+Buses will be available at WN to pick up attendees at 3:45 p.m. and drive them to College Park.
 Please be on the lookout for invitations in the mail.

 Have you made plans for the summer?
 Woodward Academy is offering a wide variety of camp opportunities throughout the summer at WN and the Main Campus.
 Camp dates, descriptions and registration can be found on the Home Page under Summer Programs.

 Students may arrive as early as 7 a.m., at which time they will be supervised.
 Those arriving